drnxloc/rest_route/README.md

 settings('profile').path;  // "users/1/settings/profile"
 ```

-Both implement the required `copyWithImpl` method, so you don't need to implement it yourself.
+Both implement the required `copyWith` method, so you don't need to implement it yourself.

 ## Testing